-|Dry Matter Basis||53%||21%||19%|
+|Dry Matter Basis||36%||23%||33%|

-|Calorie Weighted Basis||44%||41%||15%|
+|Calorie Weighted Basis||29%||44%||26%|

-The first ingredient in this dog food is chicken broth.
+The second ingredient is chicken broth.
 Broths are of only modest nutritional value.
 Yet because they add both flavor and moisture to a dog food, they are a common component in many canned products.

-The second ingredient is chicken liver.
-This is an organ meat sourced from a named animal and thus considered a beneficial component.
+The third ingredient is chicken liver, an organ meat sourced from a named animal and thus considered a beneficial component.

-Turkey and chicken are naturally rich in the ten essential amino acids required by a dog to sustain life.
+Lamb is naturally rich in all ten essential amino acids required by a dog to sustain life.

-The sixth ingredient includes dried carrots.
+The eighth ingredient includes carrots.
 Carrots are rich in beta-carotene, minerals and dietary fiber.

 From here, the list goes on to include a number of other items.

-But to be realistic, ingredients located this far down the list (other than nutritional supplements) are not likely to affect the overall rating of this product.
+But to be realistic, ingredients located this far down the list (other than nutritional supplements) are not likely to affect the overall rating of this Nutro product.

-With four notable exceptions…
+With 7 notable exceptions…

-Next, we note the inclusion of sodium hexametaphosphate, a man-made industrial polymer with no known nutritive value.
+Next, we note the use of sodium hexametaphosphate, a man-made industrial polymer with no known nutritive value.

 HMP is used in making soap, detergents, water treatment, metal finishing and most likely here to decrease tartar build-up on the teeth.